The Fastest Way to Expose Your Business: Using the Wrong Browser

 If your business uses Microsoft 365, here are simple steps to boost safety immediately:

-• Switch all staff to Microsoft Edge for work logins
+• Switch all staff to Microsoft Edge and login using your work account only

 • Stop storing work passwords in personal browsers